 Dr. James Muir joined the Faculty of Law in 2006.
 He teaches Legal History in the Faculty and in the Department of History & Classics.

 Dr. Muir's research interest is in Canadian legal history.
-He has published on procedure at the first session of the Supreme Court of Nova Scotia in 1755, the development of personal injury, tort and contract in nineteenth-century Nova Scotia and legal historiography.
-His upcoming book is a study of reception of law in practice in eighteenth century Halifax.
-He is also working on the history of employment and law in colonial Nova Scotia.
+His most recent book is a study of civil law in practice in eighteenth century Halifax.
+He has published on class and reception of law, procedure at the first session of the Supreme Court of Nova Scotia in 1755, the development of personal injury, tort and contract in nineteenth-century Nova Scotia and legal historiography.